Hong Kong Style Mahjong (3 Min)

 • With the right starting conditions, you can win extremely quickly

-• You gain greater flexibility to avoid discarding tiles that other players might need (we’ll talk more about defensive play in the advanced guide).
+• You can play with greater flexibility and avoid discarding tiles that other players might need (we’ll talk more about defensive play in the advanced guide).

 Cons: